If you honestly counted up the hours of each workday that were truly productive, the final tally may surprise you.

 A simple phone call can clarify, or confirm, instructions in an instant.

 Study after study has come to the same conclusion when it comes to multi-tasking: not only is it unproductive, it can kill productivity entirely.

 Instead of being the jack of all trades on many different tasks, be the master of one.

-By focusing on one project at a time, you will actually speed up, and improve, your productivity.
+By focusing on one project at a time, you will actually speed up, and improve productivity at work.